 An ACO program is designed to make providers accountable for the true costs of their patients’ care.
 The resources in this section provide general information on ACO programs, as well as key considerations for policymakers to address in designing a Medicaid ACO program.

-Medicaid ACOs: State Update (Updated June 2017) – This fact sheet describing how emerging state Medicaid ACO programs are seeking to drive accountability through three key activities: (1) implementing a value-based payment structure; (2) measuring quality improvement; and (3) collecting and analyzing data.
+Medicaid ACOs: State Update (Updated February 2018) – This fact sheet describes how emerging state Medicaid ACO programs are seeking to drive accountability through three key activities: (1) implementing a value-based payment structure; (2) measuring quality improvement; and (3) collecting and analyzing data.
 It also provides a glimpse of some early state successes.

 Levers of Successful ACOs (November 2017) – This report, from the Health Care Transformation Task Force, shares insights from interviews with ACOs to assess structures and strategies that led to their success.
 Common themes emerged in three major categories: (1) achieving high-value Culture; (2) proactive population health management; and (3) structures for continuous improvement.